-Applications for bankruptcy orders filed by the debtor, or by creditors.
+Applications for bankruptcy orders may be filed by the debtor, or by his/her/its creditors.
 When filed by creditors, there can be proceedings contesting the filing, to be heard by the bankruptcy courts.
-Otherwise, liquidations ensue once the trustee in bankruptcy is appointed under a bankruptcy order, and that person is usually an accredited accounting professional.
-That trustee in bankruptcy acts in the estate, effectively on behalf of secured and preferred creditors.
-Secured creditors holding perfected security interests take outside of the bankruptcy estate to the extent of the value of their collateral held, and will file claims in the estate for unpaid residual amounts of debt not recovered from realization of their specific collateral held.
+Otherwise, liquidations ensue once the trustee in bankruptcy is appointed under a bankruptcy order and that person is usually an accredited accounting professional.
+That trustee in bankruptcy acts in the estate, effectively on behalf of the general body of creditors.
+Secured creditors holding perfected security interests take outside of the bankruptcy estate to the extent of the value of their collateral held and will file claims in the estate for unpaid residual amounts of debt not recovered from realization of their specific collateral held.

 To avoid bankruptcy, proposals may be filed by debtors under notices of intention ("NOI").
 These are not initially bankruptcy filings.
 An accountant is engaged as "Proposal Trustee" to oversee and review the affairs of the debtor, and to report to the court in all proceedings.
-On filing the NOI, the time starts ticking.
-Initially, a 30 day stay is granted, and can be extended up to a maximum of six months by the court, to enable the debtor to file a Plan.
-Time is granted to compose a Plan, which is distributed to creditors for a vote.
-There is a 'double majority' vote that occurs with approved creditors, in which a majority of both numbers and total of outstanding debt thresholds must be met to pass the vote.
-If the vote of creditors approves the Plan, court approval is thereafter required.
-If timelines are not met, or a Plan is neither presented nor approved by creditor vote and court approval, then there is an automatic deemed bankruptcy.
+On filing the NOI, the time "starts ticking".
+Initially, a 30day stay is granted, and can be extended up to a maximum of six months by the court, to enable the debtor to file a plan.
+Time is granted to compose a plan, which is distributed to creditors for a vote.
+For the proposal to be approved, a 'double majority' vote that occurs with approved creditors will be necessary, in which a majority of both creditors by number and total of outstanding debt thresholds must be met to pass the vote.
+If the creditors approve the plan, court approval is thereafter required. lf timelines are not met, or a plan is neither presented nor approved by creditor vote and court approval, then there is an automatic deemed bankruptcy.
 At that point, the proposal trustee becomes the trustee in bankruptcy, and liquidation ensues.

-All assets bankruptcy estates are subject to a 5% levy, payable to the Superintendent in Bankruptcy.
+All asset bankruptcy estates are subject to a 5% levy, payable to the Superintendent in Bankruptcy.